lauralaura14/The-Chess-Party-TCP/README.txt

 #                                                                                                   #
 #####################################################################################################

+By John Haney, Laura A, Aharon Loiterman, Nana Owusu Ansah

 ABOUT:
 The-chess-party is a Java based online chess game that uses a TCP connection to facilitate online multiplayer.